Blog

 Introduction.

-A trade mark is any sign—word, logo, shape or combination—used to distinguish your goods or services from those of others.
-Beyond mere branding, a trade mark signals quality to consumers and builds long-term recognition.
+A trade mark is any sign (word, logo, shape, sound or combination) used to distinguish your goods or services from those of others.
+For businesses in Australia, New Zealand and the UK, a registered trade mark is one of the simplest and most effective ways to protect your brand identity.

 What Qualifies as a Trade Mark?